signalling-games-org/evoke/README.md

 ### Recreating figures from the literature with different parameters

-One of the useful features of evoke is that it allows you to re-run existing figures with different data.
+One of the useful features of Evoke is that it allows you to re-run existing figures with different data.
 In this way you can see how the results of a simulation would change if the parameters were tweaked.

 Let's take Figure 3.3 of Skyrms (2010:40) as an example.